-Employee housing is limited and very expensive.
+Housing in Whitehorse is limited and may be expensive.
 We offer shared, subsidized housing on a first come, first serve basis that is a short walk from our office.
 Housing can be very difficult to find on your own and there are very limited internet resources where local people list their housing.
 You could try The Whitehorse Star newspaper on-line, Facebook or Kijiji.
 The cost of living in Whitehorse is similar to living in downtown Vancouver or Toronto.

 Public transportation is available throughout the city – however it is not the greatest.
 Our employees have found that a bike is your best bet if you do not have a car.
 Whitehorse has a wonderful bike trail system that can get you anywhere in the city.
 Grocery stores, malls, and post offices are all easily accessible by public transportation and bike trails.

-Our training will begin in mid-May and the season will typically end around September 10.
+Our training will begin in mid-May and the season will typically end around mid September.
 Driver/guide positions might begin training in April.
 We look for candidates that are available until the end of the season.

 All of our full-time jobs are 5 days a week – 8 hours a day – we also try to give you 2 days off in a row so that you can enjoy your time in Whitehorse – although due to unforeseen circumstances this isn’t a guarantee (but we do try real, real hard to do this for you).
 Our busiest times of the day are in the morning when all of our guests depart or are taking local tours and in the early evening/late afternoon when our guests return from their tours or arrive in town.
 Some of the positions we offer are:

 Driver/Guide (full-time and part-time) – you MUST have a Class to or Class B/C licence for these jobs – with airbrake endorsement and no more than 2 moving violations in the last 2 years.